Reauthorization of FLTFA

 - The U.S. Senate passed permanent FLTFA reauthorization as part of the Energy Policy Modernization Act (S. 2012) on April 20, 2016.
 The individual Senate bill is S. 2189, led by Senators Heinrich (D-NM) and Heller (R-NV) and cosponsored by Senators Bennet (D-CO), Gardner (R-CO), Crapo (R-ID), Risch (R-ID), Tester (D-MT), Daines (R-MT), Wyden (D-OR), and Udall (D-NM).

-- The Energy Bill Conference begins September 8, 2016, and will include FLTFA reauthorization negotiations.
+- The Energy Bill Conference has started and includes FLTFA reauthorization negotiations.

 - Supporting Documents: